yyx990803/matrix.js/README.md

 ## Featherweight CSS 3D Engine

 Similar to Three.js CSS3D Renderer, but less intrusive and much lighter in weight.
-Better suited to add 3D stuff to a normal DOM heavy page.
 Doesn't provide any vector/matrix math utilities though.

 ### But there are no matrices in the source code!